Rarysoft/u4/README.md

 * Let other non-player characters continue to move around while player converses
 * Leave conversation with non-player character by just walking away
 * Open doors by bumping into them
+* Climb ladders by walking onto the tile
 * more to come...